markhpc/hsbench/README.md

   -l int
     	Number of times to repeat test (default 1)
   -m string
     	Run modes in order.
-See NOTES for more info (default "cxipgdx") -n int
+See NOTES for more info (default "cxiplgdcx") -mk int
+    	Maximum number of keys to retreive at once for bucket listings (default 1000) -n int
     	Maximum number of objects <-1 for unlimited> (default -1) -o string